mp1342/My-project/readme.md

 May these timeless classics remind us that laughter is indeed a universal language, one that transcends time and binds us in shared joy and amusement.
 In my quest to curate the top five movies from each decade, I have encountered a delightful dilemma: the sheer abundance of cinematic treasures makes it nearly impossible to choose just five.
 Nevertheless, I have made my selections with the hope of sparking your curiosity and embarking you on an exhilerating journey of cinematic exploration.
 While delving into Youtube, I noticed that accessing full movies often comes with a cost.
 However, I have discovered numerous free web sites where you can immerse yourself in these classics, along with many other remarkable films.
 I have devoted considerable time and effort to this project.
-Despite this, I have encountered a technical challenge: adjusting the width of the first column which unfortunately aligns with the right border of the button group.
+Despite this, I have encountered a technical challenge: in the pages with movie columns, adjusting the width of the first column which unfortunately aligns with the right border of the button group.
 The other four columns hold their own.
-That is why you will notice absence of fifth column in the movie clip.
+That is why you will notice absence of fifth column in the movie clip guide.
 The actual project though will show all the columns.
 Features:

 Decade-wise Categorization: Movies are categorized by decade, starting from the 1940s.